janki123456789/Power-BI-project-3/README.md

 - One-to-many relationships between dimension tables and fact tables
 - Date_Dim is connected to both Sales_Fact and Returns_Fact
 - Proper relationship direction maintained for filter flow

-📸 *Refer to the Data Model screenshot below*

 ---